Recelis/DAL/notes/Body/anatomy.md

 ## Muscles

 Muscles have at least points of interest.
-Their attachment locations, their function, and their innvervation (where the nerve goes to the muscle).
+Their attachment locations, their function, their blood supply, and their innvervation (where the nerve goes to the muscle).

+The attachment locations tend to be `origin` or `insertion`.
+The origin is the place where it is fixed or less movable.
+While the `insertion` is the movable end that gets pulled towards the origin when the muscle contracts.

 ### Neck